causerp/cangjie_runtime/stdlib/doc/libs/std_en/collection/collection_package_api/collection_package_class.md

 public prop last: ?T
 ```

-Functionality: Gets the last element of the deque.
+Function: Gets the last element of the deque.
 Returns None if the deque is empty.

 Type: ?T